davidcalikes/Marvelous-Matching/docs/README.md

     * I used code found in this article for retrieving random items from an array: https://www.w3schools.com/jsref/jsref_slice_array.asp

-    * The addScore and addAttempt functions of myscript.js are loosely based on elements within the Code Institute's Love Maths code along project.
+    * The addScore and addAttempt functions of myscript.js are based on elements within the Code Institute's Love Maths code along project.

     * I used this code to solve the audio issue mentioned in bugfixes  https://stackoverflow.com/questions/45330912/why-wont-my-button-play-my-sound-and-go-to-the-link)